-“He doesnt have a recipe.
+“He doesn’t have a recipe.
 He just ate a zucchini crisp he liked.”

 After doing some hunting online I was able to find a recipe, but I found it to be pretty vague.
-So through trial and error I have now found the best possible recipe for Zucchini Crisp.
+So through trial and error, I have now found the best possible recipe for Zucchini Crisp.

-It’s fool proof I tell you!
+It’s foolproof I tell you!

 You can use a smaller pan, like a 9 x 13, but it may overflow.
 If you need to use a smaller pan I would consider decreasing the recipe size by 1/4.

 Using smaller zucchini is not recommended.
-A smaller zucchini is more flavorful and will have a aftertaste, and may even be slightly bitter.
+A smaller zucchini is more flavorful and will have an aftertaste, and may even be slightly bitter.
 Also, if you use a smaller zucchini you will not need to de-seed it.
 (But do still peel it.)

 I would advise using the mandolin for slicing the zucchini.
 If you do not have one and need to cut by hand, make sure to take the time and get really uniform slices.